haloz/nodies/VAGRANT.md

 Easyily spawn the latest nodies app
 =====================
 With this Vagrantfile you can automatically create a VM that runs the latest nodies app.
+This saves the hassle to setup a virtualbox VM yourself, which is especially useful and time saving when working on the same codebase with a whole team.

 What it does
 -------------